Congratulations to our grantees! See who is coming back stronger across Indiana here.

 Yes, Early Learning Indiana invites other organizations and individuals to contribute to the fund to help make a bigger impact and award more grants to more programs.
 If interested in contributing, please contact Emily Nelson at firstname.lastname@example.org.

-No. Organizations may only use funds towards allowable expenses in the five support categories.
+No. Organizations may only use funds for allowable expenses in the six support categories.

 Please submit one application for each site.

 Yes, Early Learning Indiana will host several upcoming opportunities to support providers.
-View the “Opportunities to Learn More” section above.
+View the “Resources for Grantees” section above.
 Please send additional requests for technical assistance to email@example.com.